 Beetroots: For this recipe, I used yellow, candy cane (a.k.a Chioggia) and red beetroots.
-I love the look of using different coloured beets; also, each beetroot offers different flavours to the dish, with the yellow and candy cane beet they offer a less earthy beet taste that many people loath.
+I love the look of using different coloured beets; also, each beetroot offers different flavours to the dish.
+The yellow and candy cane beets offer a less earthy beet taste that many people don’t enjoy.

-Labneh: This ingredient is a popular middle eastern yogurt cheese.
+Labneh: this ingredient is a popular middle eastern yogurt cheese.
 It gives a perfect pop of tangy flavour, that brings this salad to the next level in taste.
 It’s also great for your gut health since it’s fermented milk products with lots of healthy probiotics.
-If you can’t find labneh, empty a plain regular fat yogurt container into a strainer lined with cheesecloth.
+If you can’t find labneh, use greek yogurt or make your own!
+Empty a tub of plain regular fat yogurt into a strainer lined with cheesecloth.
 Allow the whey to drip out of the yogurt overnight.
-Or just replace it with greek yogurt.
-I’ve included a link in the recipe card for labneh, but it much cheaper to purchase in a Middle Eastern Store, Trader Joe’s or make it yourself.
+I’ve included a link in the recipe card for labneh, but it’s much cheaper to purchase in a Middle Eastern store, Trader Joe’s or make it yourself.

 How to make Roasted Beetroots and Labneh?

 - Prepare the beets for roasting.
 Slice the beets in halves or into quarters if really large.
 I used a mixture of beet varieties for this recipe, and because of this, I found roasting the colours separately was the best way to avoid the red beets from staining the yellow and candy beets.
 Line the foil with parchment, then give the beets a quick drizzle of olive oil and wrap up the beets.

 - Roast Your Beets.
 Place on a baking tray and bake for 40-50 minutes or until the beet are soft enough for a fork to poke through them.